yasoob/intermediatePython/one_liners.rst

     my_dict = {'name': 'Yasoob', 'age': 'undefined', 'personality': 'awesome'}
     pprint(my_dict)

-This is more effective on dicts.
+This is more effective on ``dict``s.
 Moreover, if you want to pretty print json quickly from a file then you can simply do:

 .. code:: python